alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-cluster.md

 1. Check `stdout` to see if the chart rendered correctly.

-## Create a service
+### Create a service

-By default, your apps are not accessible to the public.
-To expose them to the public, you must set up a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) into the Kubernetes cluster.
+A [Kubernetes `Service`](https://kubernetes.io/docs/concepts/services-networking/service/) defines a set of pods and a policy by which to access and communicate with them.

-Setting up a Service creates a stable endpoint that acts like an internal load balancer to send traffic to your Deployment's Pods.
-To set up a service, create a `service.yaml` file in the `templates` directory with the following code:
+Create a `service.yaml` file in the `templates` directory with the following:

 ```
 apiVersion: v1